 Livestock grazing is allowed in WSAs as a grandfathered right.
-It is allowed to continue in the same manner and degree which was existing prior to passage of FLPMA in 1976.
+It is allowed to continue in the same manner and degree that was existing prior to passage of the FLPMA in 1976.
 This means that grazing in the WSA may continue as long as negative physical and aesthetic impacts resulting from the use do not increase.
 Refer to Appendix C for data on current grazing allotments.
 Any new project to support livestock grazing would be closely monitored to assure compliance with the general guidelines stated above.
+Recently BLM formalized agreements to protect resource values by closing approximately 20,000 acres to grazing.
+They also converted 23,000 acres from cattle or sheep to only cattle grazing as a precaution for protecting bighorn sheep.

 There are several recorded paleontological sites in the WSA.
 Collecting is allowed only under BLM authorized permit.
 Permits for collecting are authorized only for scientific reasons.
+BLM requires a clearance prior to authorization of any activity that could impact fossil resources.